aichat-go

 | Gateway | internal/gateway/ | Normalizes TelegramUpdate into domain.Message (text, caption, files, sender) |

-| Hybrid Search | internal/search/ | Dense embeddings + BM25 sparse vectors with DBSF fusion and cross-encoder reranking |
+| Hybrid Search | internal/search/ | Dense embeddings + BM25 sparse vectors with Qdrant DBSF fusion.
+The agent model is the reranker — raw fused results go straight back as the hybrid_search tool response. |

-| CRM | internal/crm/ | Dispatches leads to Telegram group (summary + history + media) |
+| CRM | internal/crm/ | Dispatches leads to Telegram group (summary + history + media).
+Two-phase persist guarantees idempotency. |

 | Crawler | internal/crawler/ | 4-phase pipeline: fetch, chunk, embed, upload to Qdrant |